 Today is filled with visits to Alvar Aalto buildings.
 With an expert local guide, we venture onto the island of Muuratsalo, which features a typical Finnish mixed forest, with birch and pine predominating.
 Here, we view Aalto’s Experimental House which along with Villa Mairea (visited on day 10) is one of the best examples of Alvar Aalto’s residential architecture.

-Other Aalto buildings visited today are Muurame Church (1926-29), Saynatsalo Town Hall and Jyväskylä Workers’ Club (1949-1952).
+Other Aalto buildings visited this morning are Muurame Church (1926-29), and Saynatsalo Town Hall.
 James Maude Richards, British architectural writer, said of the Town Hall in 1978: ‘It is intimate and idiosyncratic, with an unusual layout directly responsive to the genus loci.’
 The dark red brick, wood and copper of the buildings, and their abruptly varied roof shapes, seen through closely planted trees, visually link the whole group to the rugged landscape.

-We conclude our day with visits to the Aalto Museum and a tour of Aalto’s University of Jyväskylä, including: the main building with the library, the Lozzi Restaurant and the training school.
-In the museum, we see displays of his architecture, furniture, textiles and glassware, documenting the rapid economic growth and industrialisation that Finland experienced during the first half of the 20th century.
+This afternoon is dedicated to visiting the new Aalto2 Museum Centre which opened in 2023.
+Designed by A-Konsultit Architects, the centre comprises three buildings: the renovated Alvar Aalto Museum, the Museum of Central Finland, and the new addition of the Aalto2 centre.
+Within the museum we may view displays of architecture, furniture, textiles and glassware, documenting the rapid economic growth and industrialisation that Finland experienced during the first half of the 20th century.
 (Overnight Jyväskylä) BL

 - Old Rauma: walking tour